JPabloCabrera/covid19_latam_proyect/README.md

 # Covid Proyect Latam

-Analysis of data regarding the behavior of COVID-19 in LATAM
+Data analysis regarding the behavior of COVID-19 in LATAM

 ## Installation guide